 Skip to main content

-No single food can prevent illness, but a healthy well-balanced diet filled with a variety of nutrients is vital for a strong and healthy immune system.
-Lacking these essential nutrients may lead to weakened immune function, making us more susceptible to infections.
-It is pivotal to include these key nutrients in your daily diet in a balanced variety:
+Although no single food can prevent illnesses, a healthy, well-balanced diet with a variety of nutrients is vital for a strong immune system.
+Lacking these nutrients weakens immune function and makes us more susceptible to infections.
+Therefore, it is important to prioritise a balanced variety of these key nutrients in your daily diet.

 Protein

-Function: Helps to build antibodies and immune system cells, plays an important role in tissue repair, healing, and recovery.
+Function: Builds antibodies and immune system cells, and plays a vital role in tissue repair, healing, and recovery.

 Sources: Poultry, fish, eggs, tofu, lean meat, seafood, beans, legumes, soy products, milk, yogurt, unsalted nuts and seeds.